mschuwalow/scala-jsonforms/README.md

-# scala-jsonforms
+# scala-jsonschema
-ADTs for the JSON Forms standard
+ADTs for the JSON Schema and JSON Forms standards